kyokley/psql-pager/README.md

 ```

 Everything else remains the same.
 That means you're still able to leverage standard vim commands.
 For example, in result sets that have many columns, I find it useful to be able to jump to a specific column.
 This can be done by moving into the header split and searching for the column name.
 Since the splits are scrollbinded, the data will shift as well.

-## A note about NeoVim
-Currently, NeoVim handles input from stdin slightly different than Vim does.
-I haven't looked into it very much but the tl;dr of the situation is that NeoVim is unsupported.
-Since I personally use NeoVim, the way I get around this is by setting the linux alternative for vi to use regular vim (the call to vim inside the pager actually uses "vi" which is why this works).

 ## Acknowledgements
 This pager is based on filiprem's answer to [this](http://unix.stackexchange.com/a/27840) StackExchange question.